bristol-bruhaha/beer-calc/README.md

 Calculate the cost of a pint based on size in litres and cost ex VAT.

-Round to the nearest 25p.
+Round to cost of half and two thirds to the nearest 5p.

 <https://bristol-bruhaha.github.io/beer-calc/>